Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - A static variable is associated with the class as a whole rather than with specific instances of a class.
 - Non-static variables take on unique values with each object instance.

+## Serialization and De-serialization

+- It is a mechanism to convert an object into byte stream so that it can be written into a file, transported through a network or stored into database.
+- De-serialization is just a vice versa.
+- In simple words serialization is converting an object to stream of bytes and de-serialization is rebuilding the object from stream of bytes.
+- Java Serialiation API provides the features to perform seralization & de-serialization.
+- A class must implement java.io.Serializable interface to be eligible for serialization.

 ## Final modifier

 - Final modifiers - once declared cannot be modified.